mbevand/silentarmy/README.md

 # SILENTARMY verus coin by monkins1010

+Written for the community BTC donations to Monkins1010 3HNYjR3FoVLpnZsjTNnPc51kt8g6gu3YfJ if you are so inclined :-)

 SILENTARMY Veruscoin is a free open source Opencl Veruscoin www.veruscoin.io  miner for Linux with multi-GPU and [Stratum](https://github.com/str4d/zips/blob/77-zip-stratum/drafts/str4d-stratum/draft1.rst) support.
 It is written in OpenCL and has been tested